redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 [...]
 ```

-Wait for aminute to have the operator deployed.
+Wait for a minute to have the operator deployed.
 You should end up with something like this on both clusters:

 ```
 NAME                                   READY     STATUS    RESTARTS   AGE